I Have Imagined You In Your Underwear

 Why then, in families, does it seems that for the most part EVERYONE gets sick when one person does?
 There can be a lot of reasons for this.
 Families have similar immune systems, share the same environment and eat the same things.
 Because of this, their bodies tend to collect the same kind of debris.
 When a bug crosses their path that just so happens to prefer that kind of food, their bodies burn it up quick to starve the new bug off (i.e. they get sick).

 Should I use decongestants and/or give them to my child?
-Obviously, I cannot answer that for you, but I will say this: Mucus is like the ectoplasm from Ghostbusters.
+Obviously, I cannot answer that for you, but I will say this: Mucus is like the ectoplasm from Ghostbusters, but in a good way!
 When bacteria and viruses overpopulate in the body it reacts by suspending/neutralizing them in slimy goo.
 They are then pushed out of the body via a runny nose or by coughing up phlegm.
 Using decongestants cripples our first line of defense by allowing bacteria/viruses to penetrate our bloodstream and go to our organs instead of being expelled.
 For babies I prefer to use the Snot Sucker to assist the housekeeper in pushing the debris out.
 For those old enough to use one I recommend a neti pot.

 What about Tylenol for a fever?
 Is that okay?
 I’m so glad you asked!
 It’s important to remember that the housekeeper raised the thermostat for a reason – inflammation and fever clear debris from the body.
 Personally, I choose to trust the housekeeper and not interfere with her work.